Reverend L. T. Townsend, professor of theology, speaks at commencement.

 Mrs. Wheaton gave the original lead statue and fountain of Hebe, the “cupbearer to the gods,” to the Seminary for its fiftieth anniversary in 1884.
 In the fall of 1932 Hebe was moved to the courtyard created by the new… Read More »

-Reverend Joseph T. Duryea of Boston, Massachusetts speaks at Commencement.
+Reverend Joseph T. Duryea of Boston, MA, speaks at commencement.

 Mary Bailey Lincoln, class of 1864 and first principal of the Boston Cooking School, publishes The Boston Cooking School Cookbook.

-Reverend Jacob Ide of Mansfield, Massachusetts speaks at Commencement.
+Reverend Jacob Ide of Mansfield, MA, speaks at commencement.

 Wheaton celebrates its fiftieth anniversary.

-Reverend William Elliot Griffis of Boston, Massachusetts speaks at Commencement.
+The Reverend William Elliot Griffis of Boston, MA, speaks at commencement.

 1888 - 1989Old Norton Public Library